WLIF: Christmas music

 WLIF is well known for its Christmas programming.
 For decades, WLIF began mixing in Christmas music the week before Thanksgiving and went to wall-to-wall Christmas music about two weeks before Christmas.
 They would remain all Christmas music until the middle of December 26 or later, and would keep mixing in Christmas music until New Year's Day.

 Beginning in 2001, every year, starting the week before Thanksgiving, the station plays nothing but Christmas music, well into December 26 or 27.
 There are no advertisements all day on Christmas Day.
 After 2007, WLIF played wall to wall Christmas music not only before Thanksgiving, but all the way until New Year's Eve.
 They were the last station left playing Christmas music at New Year's.
 Most stations in the market that feature Christmas music continue mixing it in throughout the last week of the year, unlike many places that end abruptly on December 26.
 In 2010, WLIF dropped Christmas music early on December 27, but continued mixing a few songs in rather than remaining wall-to-wall until January 1.
-In 2014, WLIF dropped Christmas Music at midnight on December 26, drawing negative feedback from many listeners.
+In 2014, WLIF dropped Christmas music at midnight on December 26, drawing negative feedback from many listeners.
 They continued this practice through 2018.
 In 2019, WLIF dropped Christmas music on December 29.

-As of November 20th, 2025, WLIF officially began its non stop Christmas Music beginning with the song “It’s the Most Wonderful Time of the Year” by Andy Williams.